lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 $ aws ecr get-login-password | docker login --username AWS --password-stdin 123412341234.dkr.ecr.us-east-1.amazonaws.com
 $ docker push 123412341234.dkr.ecr.us-east-1.amazonaws.com/hello-world:latest
 ```
+#### Note: If you need to make a change to your files and re-upload, your best bet may be to delete your stored image from ECR e.g. https://console.aws.amazon.com/ecr/repositories?region=us-east-1
+and repeat the above four terminal commands to send a fresh version to ECR

 ## Step: Make an AWS-Lambda-Function, follow these steps:
 - In a new browser tab go to a new AWS service: AWS Lambda https://console.aws.amazon.com/lambda/